The-Vector-Girl-Project/victor/README.md

-# WireOS - /anki folder
+# Girl-OS - /anki folder

-**This is where the personality code for WireOS exists.**
+**This is where the personality code for Girl-OS exists.**

-For the entire OS, check out the [wire-os](https://github.com/os-vector/wire-os) repo.
-This repo, `wire-os-victor`, is a submodule of that, and just builds the /anki folder which goes into that OS.
-However, `wire-os-victor` can still be built standalone and deployed to a robot which is running a good base OTA.
+For the entire OS, check out the [girl-os](https://github.com/The-Vector-Girl-Project/girl-os) repo.
+This repo, `girl-os-victor`, is a submodule of that, and just builds the /anki folder which goes into that OS.
+However, `girl-os-victor` can still be built standalone and deployed to a robot which is running a good base OTA.
 This is recommended for developers.

 Most changes happen in this repo.
 If one wants to, for instance, add a new feature; this is where they'd do it.

-If you want to add a program to the OS, do that in [wire-os](https://github.com/os-vector/wire-os).
+If you want to add a program to the OS, do that in [girl-os](https://github.com/The-Vector-Girl-Project/girl-os).

 Check [vector-docs](https://os-vector.github.io/vector-docs) for more information about the source code leak, what we can do with this, and general Vector info.

-## What is WireOS?
+## What is Girl-OS?

-WireOS serves as a stable, up-to-date, easily-buildable base for CFW, and is a continuation of Anki's work.

-Any feature added here should be somewhat objectively applicable to other CFW.
-Feel free to make a PR.
-Wire encourages PRs which add things like 3rd-party library upgrades, new behaviors which Anki might have planned to add, code documentation, and optimizations.
-Wire discourages PRs which significantly alter the experience, like transforming him into a (soulless) GPT box or making him into Cozmo.
-If you want to do something like that, make your own CFW (instructions in [vector-docs](https://os-vector.github.io/vector-docs)).
+Read the readme in the [girl-os](https://github.com/The-Vector-Girl-Project/girl-os) repository

 ## Building

-`wire-os-victor` can be built standalone on most Linux distros (arm64 or amd64).
+`girl-os-victor` can be built standalone on most Linux distros (arm64 or amd64).

 macOS building used to work, but **doesn't at the moment**.
 This will be fixed soon.
 Disregard the macOS instructions for now.